KevinAst/tw-themes/TOOLING.md

 PUBLISH          NOTE: we PUBLISH the documentation
 =======
-docs:publish ...
-AI: ?? publish the latest documentation to https://tw-themes.js.org/docs/
+docs:publish ... publish the latest documentation to https://tw-themes.js.org/
                  NOTE: this script FIRST builds the docs from scratch ... via predocs:publish

                  >>> OPTIONALLY:
-docs:build   ...
-AI: ?? you can manually build the docs (into the _book/ dir)
+docs:build   ... you can manually build the docs (into the _book/ dir)
                  HOWEVER it is not typically necessary
                  BECAUSE this build is executed as the first step in docs:publish

-docs:clean   ...
-AI: ?? clean all machine-generated docs directories
+docs:clean   ... clean all machine-generated docs directories

 MISC